abhinema/handwritten_digit_recognition_mnist/README.md

-# Handwritten Digit Recognition using MNIST database
+# Handwritten Digit Recognition using PyTorch & MNIST database

 handwritten digit recognition using mnist data base for training.

 ### Prerequisites
 1. Handwritten digit recognition project work done on Ubuntu 18.04 with anaconda package installed.
 2. Images used for prediction are generated with white background and black font, refer test_fonts.png.
-In program images converted to iinverted colour for further processing.
+In program images converted to inverted colour for further processing.

 ### Installing